gobeyondidentity/developer-docs/docs/workflows/api-token.md

 ## Validating Access Tokens:

 There are two types of tokens that can be validated: `self-contained` or `referential`.
-When validating self-contained tokens, consider if revoked tokens are accepted.
+When validating self-contained tokens, consider if you want to revoke your tokens.
 If revoked tokens are accepted, then the token can be validated [offline](api-token#offline-validation) by validating the signature and parsing the claims of the JWT token.
 In all other cases the token should be [introspected](api-token#introspection-online-validation).

 ### Introspection (Online Validation)

 A successful introspect query will return information about the token.
 This endpoint is compliant with [RFC-7662](https://www.rfc-editor.org/rfc/rfc7662).
-After recieving information about the token, validate the following:
+After receiving information about the token, validate the following:

-1. Check that either the application id or resource server id is listed in the `aud` of the token.
+1. Check that either the application id or resource server identifier is listed in the `aud` of the token.
 If at least one of the allowed audiences is in the token `aud` claim, then the token is granted.
 2. Check that token has the expected scopes.

 ```bash title="/introspect"